hpgrahsl/rhd-csflc-kafka-connect-demos/README.md

 #### Use Case 1

 Step by step instructions how to run the first demo scenario can be found in the corresponding [README](use_case_1/README.md).
-For a detailed discussion about it read article one in this series.
+For a detailed discussion about it read [article one](https://developers.redhat.com/articles/2022/09/27/end-end-field-level-encryption-apache-kafka-connect) in this series.

 #### Use Case 2:

-_NOTE: coming soon with the second article in this series..._
+Step by step instructions how to run the second demo scenario can be found in the corresponding [README](use_case_2/README.md).
+For a detailed discussion about it read [article two](https://developers.redhat.com/) in this series.